minkhanh-ng/minkhanh-ng.github.io/_pages/about.md

   - /about.html
 ---

-Check [All Post](https://minkhanh-ng.github.io/year-archive/) for all post
+Check [All Posts](https://minkhanh-ng.github.io/year-archive/) for all posts.